zellij-org/zellij-org.github.io/docs/src/plugin-rust.md

 This is a Zellij [Layout](./layouts.md) that loads a mostly default instance of Zellij, but with the middle terminal pane replaced by the plugin being developed.
 The `plugin: target/wasm32-wasi/debug/mode-logger.wasm` line should point Zellij to the development version of our plugin.

-The will likely be a better way of loading plugins in the future, but custom Layouts are currently the only way to do so.
+There will likely be a better way of loading plugins in the future, but custom Layouts are currently the only way to do so.

 ### `src/main.rs`